 So, the Patent Box enables UK companies to pay a reduced corporation tax rate of 10% on profits resulting from the sales of products or services containing a patented innovation.
 Often the innovation may not be substantial.
 Many patented inventions are small technical improvements on existing products or processes.

 As with any properly managed scheme, the HMRC administered rules can appear complex.
 The ‘streaming methodology’ versus ‘formulaic approach’ is an example.
-MPA has the experience and expertise to interpret these accurately and has helped LIA members benefit from the scheme.
+MPA has the experience and expertise to interpret these accurately and has helped our clients benefit from the scheme.

 We understand that the scheme rules can be very confusing, so we’ve highlighted some of the commonly asked questions for you below.